triton-inference-server/model_analyzer/docs/config.md

                 count: 1
 ```

-This will lead to 6 different configurations (3 different preferred batch sizes and two instance group combinations).
+This will lead to 6 different configurations (3 different preferred batch
+sizes and two instance group combinations).
+If both
+`model_config_parameters` and `parameters` keys are specified, the list of sweep
+configurations will be the cartesian product of both of the lists.

 ## `<model>`
 The model object can contain `<constraint>`, `<objective>`,